-Apart from the national dances, Georgia is also known for its choral folk music, which even got the attention of UNESCO and listed it on its Intangible Cultural Heritage of Humanity list in 2008.
-Georgian polyphony has three different types: Polyphonic dialogue over a bass background sang most in eastern Georgia, a complex frequented in Svaneti, and three partly improvised versified parts traditional to the west.
+Apart from the national dances, Georgia is also known for its choral folk music.
+It even got the attention of UNESCO and was listed on its Intangible Cultural Heritage of Humanity list in 2008.
+Georgian polyphony has three different types: Polyphonic dialogue over a bass background sung most in eastern Georgia, a complex frequented in Svaneti, and three partly improvised versified parts traditional to the west.

 Georgian song in space

-The spacecraft Voyager 2 that was sent to space in 1977 includes one of the most popular Georgian folk songs “Chakrulo” sung mostly at celebrations and festivals.
+The spacecraft Voyager 2 sent to space in 1977 includes one of the most popular Georgian folk songs, “Chakrulo,” sung mostly at celebrations and festivals.
 The Golden Record features 116 images, spoken greetings in 59 languages, traditional folk music from around the world, and different natural sounds.

 Whether Georgians are proud or not of Joseph Stalin (Ioseb Jughashvili) being a Georgian is quite a debatable subject.
 However, it’s part of history and can’t be overlooked.

 The leader of the Soviet Union was born in a small town called Gori, around one hour drive from Tbilisi.
-If you are interested in learning more about his (mostly good) deeds, you can visit house-museum in Gori and explore his private, 83 tone railway carriage he used to travel with.
+If you want to learn more about his (mostly good) deeds, you can visit the house museum in Gori and explore his private, 83 tone railway carriage he used to travel with.

-Not a lot of people know that the world-famous singer and songwriter Katie was born in Kutaisi during the Soviet times.
-At the age of 8, she moved with her family to the UK and lives there ever since.
+Not many people know that the world-famous singer and songwriter Katie was born in Kutaisi during the Soviet times.
+At 8, she moved with her family to the UK and has lived there ever since.

-Born and raised in St. Petersburg, George was a sone of a Georgian opera singer and composer Meliton Balanchivadze and went to the Imperial Ballet School.
+Born and raised in St. Petersburg, George was a son of a Georgian opera singer and composer, Meliton Balanchivadze, and went to the Imperial Ballet School.

-He created his trademark ‘neoclassical style‘ in the ballet by modernizing the standards and techniques he adopted at the Imperial Ballet School and combined them with various schools of movement he learned on Broadway and in Hollywood.
+He created his trademark neoclassical style in ballet by modernizing the standards and techniques he adopted at the Imperial Ballet School.
+He combined them with various schools of movement he learned on Broadway and in Hollywood.